nmmmnu/HM4/README.md

 |            32 | uint32_t   |            4 bytes |              4,294,967,295 |
 |            64 | uint64_t   |            8 bytes | 18,446,744,073,709,551,615 |

-When counter increases, it does not reset to zero, instead it stay at max values.
+When counter increases to the max value, it does not reset to zero, instead it stay at max values.

-Most of the cases 8 or 16 bit counters are enough.

 4 bit counters are under development.

-You definitely do not want 64 counters.

 #### Calculation of CMS configuration options